SitongLi07/AMCUKF-Official/README.md

 Execution:

 matlab
-UKF_results.m % Reproduce all Section V-B results
+UKF_results.m % Reproduce all Section V-C results
 For more details, please refer to the README files of each scenario.